punkwalker/karpenter-generate/README.md

 Flags:
-  --cluster string               name of the EKS cluster --karpenter-nodegroup string   name of the EKS managed nodegroup running Karpenter deployment or fargate
+  --cluster string               name of the EKS cluster --karpenter-nodegroup string   name of the EKS managed nodegroup running Karpenter deployment or Fargate

 Optiona Flags:
   --nodegroup string   name of the EKS managed nodegroup